 Fundamentals of Spanish grammar.
 Reading, writing, hearing and speaking simple Spanish.
 Native speakers are eligible for Spanish G180 only by the permission of the instructor.
 Five hours lecture a week plus a minimum of one hour laboratory attendance to be arranged by the student with the instructor.
 This course is equivalent to two years of high school Spanish.
 UC Credit Limitations.
-Spanish G110, G180 and G180H combined--maximum credit, one course.
+Spanish G160, G180 and G180H combined--maximum credit, one course.
 Lecture & lab.
 Optional pass/no pass grade.
-UC Credit Limitations: Spanish G110, G180 and G180H combined--maximum credit, one course Transferable to CSU; UC.
+Transferable to CSU; UC.